ankkyprasad/BookSlot/README.md

 <br />

 ## Database Schema
-The Booking App uses three tables in the MySQL database:
+The BookSlot uses three tables in the MySQL database:

 ### **Booking Table:**
 <br />